 There are several ways to get your wholesale customers ready for Black Friday.
 Your efforts can prove mutually beneficial.
 On the one hand, you’ll start seeing a higher volume of orders.
 On the other, wholesale customers can also stand to gain more revenue due to your actions.

 In this article, we’ll talk about why your wholesale customers need to prepare for Black Friday.
 Then, we’ll share five tips on how to help these customers get ready for the day.
 Let’s get into it!

 Why You Need To Prepare For Black Friday Early

 As a wholesaler, you likely already know that Black Friday is the busiest shopping day of the year.
-In 2021, there were an estimated $30 to $40 billion in sales on Black Friday, $8.9 billion of which were through online sales.
+This is even more crucial for e-commerce store owners.
+In 2022, Black Friday online sales reached a record-breaking $9.12 billion.

 Clearly, the profit potential for this singular day is immense.
 What’s more, wholesale businesses like yours are key to helping retailers stock up on inventory to meet this demand.
 With numbers like these, it’s no wonder that many wholesale stores start to prepare for Black Friday well in advance.